 My husband has been on a potato binge as of recently.
 I’m not complaining one bit, especially because it’s been fun experimenting with new recipes to keep things fresh and exciting in the kitchen.
-Most recently, Loaded BBQ Potatoes.
+The other day he asked me how to BBQ potatoes so we came up with this, Loaded BBQ Potatoes.

-My dad used to make us BBQ Potatoes all the time.
+YES, you absolutely can BBQ potatoes, and they are delicious!
+You can do them whole like a baked potato or, you can dice up the way my dad used to make them all the time growing up.
 They were one of his specialities, along with seriously the most amazing Roasted Chicken of all times.
 I need to get that recipe ASAP for you guys.

 Back when we lived in Tucson, we could really BBQ at any time of the year because well, winter doesn’t really exist there.
 So while these are basically perfect for summer, you can make them any time you’re heading out to grill.
 Dad used to smother some chopped potatoes with butter, paprika, salt and a little pepper and then wrap them up and throw them on the grill.
 It was heavenly.

 I wanted to add bacon and cheese, because they are 2 super important food groups that we can not ignore.
 So I did.
 And this is what happened.
 Loaded BBQ Potatoes.

 Basically here’s the plan.
 You’re going to chop up some gorgeous Yukon Gold potatoes into bite sized pieces.
 Then you’ll douse them with some olive oil, a bit of garlic salt and some cooked bacon.
 Toss everything together and then wrap up individual portions in aluminum foil and throw them on the grill.
 A few minutes later, you’ll add some shredded cheddar cheese and some chopped scallions and serve them up alongside a nice cold beer and call it a day.